UI Trends 2020: What's in Store?

 2020 is here, and with it comes a chance to review which UI trends worked last year and which are likely to continue to do so this year.
 The start of the new year provides an excellent opportunity to look at emerging UI design trends that will continue to grow in popularity.

 Staying on top of what’s new in the design industry, what’s useful (or not), and what’s falling out of favor is vital for UI designers who want to be able to offer their clients innovative ideas.
 Reviewing trends and looking at how they might evolve moving forward is essential to that endeavor.

-UI trends 2020 will include storytelling in UI design (instead of thinking about a project solely in terms of UX), 3D graphics and animations, unique microinteractions, dark themes, simplicity, voice interaction, and more.
+UI trends 2020 will include storytelling in UI design (instead of thinking about a project solely in terms of UX), 3D graphics and animation, unique microinteractions, dark themes, simplicity, voice interaction, and more.